 Trek through lowland rain forest, montane forest, and coastal ecosystems while investigating the biotic, physical, and cultural forces that affect tropical biodiversity.

-All students arrive at least one day before the course begins.
+Plan to arrive at least one day before course begins and depart the day after course ends.

 Course can be applied to the Global Field Program